airpair/animations-in-emberjs-with-liquidfire/post.md

 I recommend checking out [the official documentation](http://ef4.github.io/liquid-fire/), which is, true to the project's awesomeness, an interactive Ember application using liquid-fire.

+### My little plug

+I am really enthusiastic about Ember and the ease with which one can develop great applications with it (I hope this article demonstrates that fact regarding animations).
+So much so, that after authoring several popular [blog](http://balinterdi.com/2014/06/26/ember-gotcha-controllers-are-singletons.html?utm_source=airpair&utm_medium=referral&utm_campaign=guest-blogging) [posts](http://balinterdi.com/2014/03/05/sorting-arrays-in-ember-dot-js-by-various-criteria.html?utm_source=airpair&utm_medium=referral&utm_campaign=guest-blogging) about Ember, I wrote a book that helps to smooth out the learning curve.
+[Check it out](http://balinterdi.com/rock-and-roll-with-emberjs/?utm_source=airpair&utm_medium=referral&utm_campaign=guest-blogging) if you want to learn this great framework!